Montel Williams Says He’s ‘Blessed To Be Alive’ After Suffering A Stroke

-Former talk show host Montel Williams told People Magazine he’s never going to take another day for granted after surviving a stroke in late May.
+Former talk show host Montel Williams told People that he’s never going to take another day for granted after surviving a stroke in late May.

 “I’m very lucky,” the former talk show host told People.
 “When it happened, I didn’t realize the veracity of what this was.
 When you start thinking about those statistics?
 That’s harsh reality … I’m so blessed to be alive.”

-As previously reported by The Inquisitr, Williams was admitted to the hospital for what was reported as “overexerting himself while exercising.”
+As previously reported by the Inquisitr, Williams was admitted to the hospital for what was reported as “overexerting himself while exercising.”

-Behind the scenes, however, Williams was actually dealing with a rare type of stroke called a cerebellum hemorrhagic stroke that, according to the American Heart Association, only accounts for about 13 percent of strokes.
+Behind the scenes, however, Williams was actually dealing with a rare type of stroke called a cerebellum hemorrhagic stroke that, according to the American Heart Association, only accounts for about 13 percent of all strokes.

-Williams told People that while he was doing 65-pound squats in the gym, he heard a noise behind him which turned out to be the sound of a bursting blood vessel in his brain.
+Williams told People that while he was doing 65-pound squats in the gym, he heard a noise behind him.
+That noise turned out to be the sound of a bursting blood vessel in his brain.

 “I threw the weight and said, ‘You just had a stroke,'” the 62-year-old Williams told People.
 “I said, ‘I’m not dying in this gym alone.'”